Texas Instruments (NASDAQ:TXN) Given New $235.00 Price Target at KeyCorp

-TXN has been the topic of a number of other research reports.
-Cascend Securities raised their price target on shares of Texas Instruments from $200.00 to $210.00 and gave the company a buy rating in a report on Tuesday, April 27th.
-JPMorgan Chase & Co. restated a buy rating and set a $200.00 price target on shares of Texas Instruments in a report on Friday, February 5th.
-Truist raised their target price on shares of Texas Instruments from $167.00 to $184.00 in a research note on Wednesday, January 27th.
-Credit Suisse Group raised their target price on shares of Texas Instruments from $170.00 to $200.00 and gave the company an outperform rating in a research note on Wednesday, January 27th.
-Finally, Raymond James upgraded shares of Texas Instruments from a market perform rating to an outperform rating and set a $220.00 target price on the stock in a research note on Monday, March 1st.
-Four research analysts have rated the stock with a sell rating, seven have issued a hold rating and seventeen have given a buy rating to the stock.
-The stock currently has an average rating of Hold and a consensus price target of $189.23.
+A number of other research analysts have also recently commented on the stock.
+Oppenheimer upped their price target on shares of Texas Instruments from $185.00 to $220.00 and gave the stock an outperform rating in a report on Wednesday, April 21st.
+Mizuho increased their price target on Texas Instruments from $175.00 to $185.00 and gave the stock a neutral rating in a research report on Tuesday.
+Royal Bank of Canada raised their price target on Texas Instruments from $155.00 to $180.00 and gave the company a sector perform rating in a research note on Wednesday, January 27th.
+Stifel Nicolaus lifted their price objective on shares of Texas Instruments from $170.00 to $190.00 and gave the company a hold rating in a report on Thursday, April 15th.
+Finally, Susquehanna Bancshares boosted their price target on Texas Instruments from $200.00 to $220.00 and gave the stock a positive rating in a research report on Wednesday, April 28th.
+Four investment analysts have rated the stock with a sell rating, seven have given a hold rating and seventeen have given a buy rating to the company’s stock.
+The company has an average rating of Hold and an average price target of $189.23.

-The company also recently declared a quarterly dividend, which will be paid on Monday, May 17th.
-Investors of record on Monday, May 3rd will be issued a dividend of $1.02 per share.
-This represents a $4.08 annualized dividend and a yield of 2.26%.
-The ex-dividend date of this dividend is Friday, April 30th.
-Texas Instruments’s dividend payout ratio is currently 77.86%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, May 17th.
+Shareholders of record on Monday, May 3rd will be paid a dividend of $1.02 per share.
+This represents a $4.08 annualized dividend and a yield of 2.28%.
+The ex-dividend date is Friday, April 30th.
+Texas Instruments’s dividend payout ratio (DPR) is presently 77.86%.

-In other Texas Instruments news, VP Hagop H. Kozanian sold 37,538 shares of the business’s stock in a transaction dated Monday, February 1st.
-The shares were sold at an average price of $171.88, for a total value of $6,452,031.44.
-Following the completion of the transaction, the vice president now directly owns 52,732 shares of the company’s stock, valued at $9,063,576.16.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, CEO Richard K. Templeton sold 109,584 shares of the business’s stock in a transaction dated Monday, February 1st.
-The stock was sold at an average price of $170.05, for a total transaction of $18,634,759.20.
-Following the completion of the transaction, the chief executive officer now directly owns 579,059 shares of the company’s stock, valued at $98,468,982.95.
+In other Texas Instruments news, CEO Richard K. Templeton sold 112,500 shares of the business’s stock in a transaction on Thursday, February 4th.
+The shares were sold at an average price of $170.74, for a total value of $19,208,250.00.
+Following the completion of the transaction, the chief executive officer now owns 622,167 shares in the company, valued at $106,228,793.58.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, VP Mark Gary sold 12,715 shares of the business’s stock in a transaction on Monday, February 8th.
+The stock was sold at an average price of $173.76, for a total value of $2,209,358.40.
+Following the transaction, the vice president now directly owns 29,601 shares of the company’s stock, valued at $5,143,469.76.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 403,389 shares of company stock valued at $69,314,467 over the last three months.
-0.73% of the stock is currently owned by insiders.
+Insiders have sold a total of 213,853 shares of company stock valued at $36,918,088 in the last ninety days.
+0.73% of the stock is currently owned by corporate insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-BlackRock Inc. raised its stake in shares of Texas Instruments by 3.1% in the fourth quarter.
-BlackRock Inc. now owns 70,859,730 shares of the semiconductor company’s stock worth $11,630,207,000 after acquiring an additional 2,129,999 shares during the last quarter.
-Bank of New York Mellon Corp raised its stake in shares of Texas Instruments by 9.3% in the fourth quarter.
-Bank of New York Mellon Corp now owns 21,483,055 shares of the semiconductor company’s stock worth $3,526,013,000 after acquiring an additional 1,833,704 shares during the last quarter.
-Janus Henderson Group PLC raised its stake in shares of Texas Instruments by 7.0% in the fourth quarter.
-Janus Henderson Group PLC now owns 13,878,442 shares of the semiconductor company’s stock worth $2,277,864,000 after acquiring an additional 904,230 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its stake in shares of Texas Instruments by 2.9% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 11,096,822 shares of the semiconductor company’s stock worth $1,821,322,000 after buying an additional 313,038 shares during the last quarter.
-Finally, Norges Bank bought a new stake in shares of Texas Instruments during the fourth quarter worth approximately $1,590,707,000.
-83.12% of the stock is owned by institutional investors.
+Institutional investors have recently bought and sold shares of the business.
+Atlas Private Wealth Advisors lifted its stake in Texas Instruments by 512.5% during the first quarter.
+Atlas Private Wealth Advisors now owns 147 shares of the semiconductor company’s stock worth $28,000 after purchasing an additional 123 shares during the last quarter.
+Delta Asset Management LLC TN increased its holdings in shares of Texas Instruments by 198.2% in the 4th quarter.
+Delta Asset Management LLC TN now owns 170 shares of the semiconductor company’s stock valued at $28,000 after acquiring an additional 113 shares during the period.
+Lloyd Advisory Services LLC. acquired a new position in Texas Instruments in the fourth quarter valued at $30,000.
+TRU Independence Asset Management 2 LLC purchased a new position in shares of Texas Instruments during the fourth quarter worth about $30,000.
+Finally, Encompass Wealth Advisors LLC acquired a new position in shares of Texas Instruments in the fourth quarter valued at approximately $30,000.
+Institutional investors own 83.12% of the company’s stock.

 Texas Instruments Incorporated designs, manufactures, and sells semiconductors to electronics designers and manufacturers worldwide.
 It operates in two segments, Analog and Embedded Processing.
 The Analog segment offers power products to manage power requirements in various levels using battery management solutions, DC/DC switching regulators, AC/DC and isolated controllers and converters, power switches, linear regulators, voltage supervisors, voltage references, and lighting products.